The Thief of Venice: Production

 The movie was an Italian-American co production.
-It was announced in March 1949 with Gordon Griffith to be the original producer and Jess Lasky Jnr to be associate producer.
+It was announced in March 1949 with Gordon Griffith to be the original producer and Jess Lasky Jr. to be associate producer.
 Filming was to begin June 1 and Jacques Tourneur was intended to direct.

 In June it was thought Edmond O'Brien and his wife Olga San Juan would star and the producers would be Monte Schaff and Lou Appleton.
-Douglas Fairbanks Jnr was also mentioned as a possible lead and Nat Waschburger was going to be the European producer.
+Douglas Fairbanks Jr. was also mentioned as a possible lead and Nat Waschburger was going to be the European producer.
 Olive Deering was mentioned as a possible female lead.

-Eventually in August it was announced Nathan Wachsberger would produce (in Europe) from a script by Jesse Lasky Jrn, and that former Universal contract stars Maria Montez and Paul Christian would star.
+Eventually in August it was announced Nathan Wachsberger would produce (in Europe) from a script by Jesse Lasky Jr., and that former Universal contract stars Maria Montez and Paul Christian would star.
 Christian had just made Bagdad with Maureen O'Hara.

 John Brahm signed to direct and Faye Marlowe and George Sanders were to play support roles, with filming to start in Italy on 1 November 1949.
 (Brahm had worked with both at 20th Century Fox.)
 Sanders eventually pulled out.